Founding Executive Director

 Vice President

-Rebecca completed an MFA in Painting and Drawing at Pratt Institute in Brooklyn in 2011.
-In 2019, she completed a JD at DePaul College of Law, and in 2021 she was admitted to the IL State Bar.
-Rebecca has over fifteen years experience working in various capacities within higher education, and currently works at the School of the Art Institute of Chicago as a Senior Administrative Director of Academic Operations.
-She paints, reads, and enjoys spending time with her dogs.
+Rebecca (she/her/hers) completed an MFA in Painting and Drawing at Pratt Institute in Brooklyn in 2011.
+She has participated in various exhibitions around the U.S., and has held various positions in higher education throughout the past fifteen years.
+In 2019, she completed a J.D. at DePaul College of Law, and soon after was admitted to the IL State Bar.
+Rebecca currently practices family law in the western Chicago suburbs.
+She’s an avid reader, yogi, and artist.
+She recently completed her first marathon and enjoys spending time with her mini goldendoodle, Maude.

 Treasurer